-With the darker evenings and colder days, it is important to know how you can prepare your house for winter.
+As the clocks go back this weekend and with darker evenings and colder days approaching, it is important to know how you can prepare your house for winter.

 Here at Propertynews.com, we have compiled a list of ways that you can protect your home and keep warm over the winter months.